projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 You can buy VAO at [Unity Asset Store](http://u3d.as/xzs).

+- High performance and visual quality
+- Compatible with all Unity rendering paths (Forward, Deferred and Legacy) and anti-aliasing
+- No haloing artefacts
+- No self-intersections
+- No magic variables
+- Works well on screen borders
+- Preserves shape of shadows when moving camera
+- Compatible with Unity 5.4

 VAO provides additional level of visual quality by simulating soft ambient light shadows.
 It accentuates local geometric detail and produces shadows by nearby occluding surfaces (in the corners, cracks, holes, rough surfaces etc.).
 Resulting scenes have more depth and appear more realistic.

 Combining classic screen-space ambient occlusion (SSAO) algorithm with a more physically based approach lets us achieve better visual quality and performance compared to classic SSAO.